Phoenix3214/snake/README.md

 This project started two years ago when I made a snake game while learning JavaScript.

-Recently I looked at the code the 2 years younger version of myself made, and cringed.
+Recently I looked at the code I had written, and cringed.
 So I made a fresh version of the game 'snake' with my current knowledge.

 The fresh version is called 'snake.html'.